Shepherd Developments & Trafford Council

 2014 International Green Apple Award for Built Environment

 2013 Mixology North Award – Public Sector Interior Project

 2013 AJ Retrofit Award – Shortlisted for Civic and Community Category

-Our proposals are based around four distinct components as follows:
+Our proposals were based around four distinct components as follows:

-As part of the refurbishment we undertook for Trafford Council of their Grade II listed Trafford Town Hall, a project was commissioned to refurbish the original council debating chamber.
+As part of the refurbishment of the original Town Hall building, we were commissioned to refurbish the original council debating chamber.